quincyliang/quincyliang.github.io/_posts/2019-04-13-how-to-manage-up.markdown

 - Take the high road: your "personal brand" is riding on it.
 - Know their preference: adapt to them.
 - Don't be intiidated by a bully: stand tall, never cower!
-- Be proactive: do your research before jumpin ship.
+- Be proactive: do your research before jumping ship.
+- The last suggestion: Resign from your job when your health is jeopardised.
+Life is more important than work.

 ## 9. What to do in a new job